 - If no translation is available for this user’s language, the translation to the default language will be shown

-In the Translations tab, you can modify the different default labels shown to users in the panel, such as your posts’ category names, and translate each of them to the languages selected in the previous tab.
+Below this, you’ll find the Translations subsection, where you can modify the different default labels shown to users in the panel, such as your posts’ category names, and translate each of them to the languages selected in the previous tab.

 Within the Embed section, you can copy the default embed snippet to insert Beamer in your site just by pasting it.
 In this snippet, you’ll notice some comments indicating all the parameters available for you to customize the plugin.

 For more information on this, refer to the Embed snippet docs.